+CRITICAL SCIENCE

-CRITICAL SCIENCE NEEDS.
-The Beijing-Tianjin-Hebei (BTH) area (Fig. 1a) includes the megacities of Beijing, Tianjin, Shijia-zhuang, Tangshan, with 90 million people, with 40 million just in the Beijing-Langfang-Tianjin belt.
-The BTH area incudes complex topography with mountains, plains, and coastal areas (Fig. 1a), and seven of the 10 most polluted Chinese cities, with 40% of days during 2013 (mostly in winter) having "very hazardous" air quality (CMEP 2014).
+NEEDS.
+The Beijing-Tianjin-Hebei (BTH) area (Fig. 1a) includes the megacities of Beijing, Tianjin, Shijiazhuang, and Tangshan, China, with 90 million people, with 40 million just in the Beijing-Langfang-Tianjin belt.
+The BTH area includes complex topography with mountains, plains, and coastal areas (Fig. 1a), and 7 of the 10 most polluted Chinese cities, with 40% of days during 2013 (mostly in winter) having "very hazardous" air quality (China Ministry of Environmental Protection 2014).

-Severe spring pollution frequently impacts Beijing and Northern China, with hourly PM{10} concentrations as high as 1000 μg m-3.
-Regional transport by summer monsoons subjects Beijing and surrounding cities to high concentrations of secondary aerosols from the North China Plain and southern China (Wang et al. 2010).
-Severe autumn and winter haze events also occur in Beijing e.g., $PM{2.5}$ concentration were $> 800~\mu g$ m-3 in January 2013 (Guo et al., 2014).
+Severe spring pollution frequently impacts Beijing and northern China, with hourly $PM{10}$ concentrations as high as 1,000 $\mu g$ m-3.
+Regional transport by summer monsoons subjects Beijing and surrounding cities to high concentrations of secondary aerosols from the north China plain and southern China (Wang et al. 2010).
+Severe autumn and winter haze events also occur in Beijing; for example, $PM{2.5}$ concentrations were >800 $\mu$ g m-3 in January 2013 (Guo et al. 2014).
 Such episodes occur under stagnant, weak synoptic conditions, especially one or two days before a cold front passage.
-During haze episodes, the sky is colored light yellow or orange gray, and has a pungent smell.
+During haze episodes, the sky is colored light yellow or orange-gray and has a pungent smell.

-Given the human and environmental tolls from Beijing haze and floods (resulting from the precipitation processes discussed above), the Chinese Ministry of Science and Technology provided supports to the Institute of Urban Meteorology (IUM) for extensive field measurement and modeling campaigns to study both Beijing summer convective thunderstorm and winter haze events.
+Given the human and environmental tolls from Beijing haze and floods (resulting from the precipitation processes discussed above), the Chinese Ministry of Science and Technology provided support to the Institute of Urban Meteorology (IUM) for extensive field measurement and modeling campaigns to study both Beijing summer convective thunderstorm and winter haze events.
 A preliminary workshop (March 2014) defined study goals and methodologies.
 Additional planning workshops were held before the first summer thunderstorm (March 2015), first winter haze (November 2015), and second summer (May 2016) studies.

 All workshops were held at the IUM Beijing headquarters, with more than 40 invited Chinese experts from government agencies, laboratories, academia, and industry.
-An International Advisory Committee (IAC) was constituted with 10 representatives from the WMO, US, UK, Finland, and Israel.
+An international advisory committee (IAC) was constituted with 10 representatives from the WMO, United States, United Kingdom, Finland, and Israel.
 The entire group defined research needs and barriers, and workshop reports are available from the corresponding author.
-This paper thus summarizes the SURF effort, carried out to better understand atmospheric interactions between urban areas and aerosols that effect summer convective processes and winter haze episodes.
+This paper thus summarizes the SURF effort, carried out to better understand atmospheric interactions between urban areas and aerosols that affect summer convective processes and winter haze episodes.

-From the first Workshop, the overall SURF goal was identified as: A better understanding of urban, terrain, convection, and aerosol interactions on both summer thunderstorm precipitation and winter haze episodes.
-The SURF project period is 2014 to 2019, and has the following specific goals:
+From the first workshop, the overall SURF goal was identified as a better understanding of urban, terrain, convection, and aerosol interactions on both summer thunderstorm precipitation and winter haze episodes.
+The SURF project period is 2014-19 and has the following specific goals:

-- Conduct international collaborative field studies to improve understanding of urban impacts on convective weather systems and haze episodes. - Improve high-resolution (1 km) urban numerical weather and air quality forecast models for research and operational applications. - Increase use and effectiveness of urban forecasts for social, economic, and environmental applications, e.g., for health, energy, climate change mitigation and adaptation, air quality, planning, and emergency-response management.
+- conduct international collaborative field studies to improve understanding of urban impacts on convective weather systems and haze episodes; - improve high-resolution (1 km) urban numerical weather and air quality forecast models for research and operational applications; and - increase use and effectiveness of urban forecasts for social, economic, and environmental applications (e.g., for health, energy, climate change mitigation and adaptation, air quality, planning, and emergency response management).

-The critical science needed to achieve these goals was identified as increased understandings of:
+The critical science needed to achieve these goals was identified as increased understandings of